Azure/azure-sdk-for-python/sdk/identity/azure-identity/README.md

 # Troubleshooting
 ## General
-Credentials raise `azure.core.exceptions.ClientAuthenticationError` when they fail to authenticate. `ClientAuthenticationError.message` describes why authentication failed.
-When raised by `ChainedTokenCredential`, the message includes error messages from each credential in the chain.
+Credentials raise `azure.core.exceptions.ClientAuthenticationError` when they fail to authenticate. `ClientAuthenticationError` has a `message` attribute which describes why authentication failed.
+When raised by `ChainedTokenCredential`, the message collects error messages from each credential in the chain.

 # Next steps
 ## Provide Feedback